softcraftsman/DukeDataDeliveryPipeline/README.md

   - Uses `Copy data` Activity to copy data to the destination
   - Notifies the external webhook on failure or success of the pipeline
 - [FunctionApp](function-app)
-  - Reads source files creating a manifest
+  - Reads source files returning a manifest including file paths and their checksums
-- ExternalWebhook
-  - External website notified by the data factory

 ## Azure Blob Storage Permissions
 The following storage permissions are required: